 Treatments and Research

 Cord blood and cord tissue infusions are considered regenerative therapies.
-A regenerative therapy is the practice of delivering cells and cell products to renew diseased or damaged tissues in a specific area.
+A regenerative therapy is the delivering of cells and cell products to renew diseased or damaged tissues.
 It is one of the fastest growing fields of medical research.
 Each year, new regenerative therapies using stem cells from cord blood and cord tissue enter into clinical trials for the treatment of chronic and life-threatening diseases.
 If proven successful, these clinical trials will lead to approval from the Food and Drug Administration (FDA).
 With FDA-approval, these treatments can then be administered as a general practice.

 Currently, cord blood stem cells have been approved by the FDA in the treatment nearly 80 diseases.
 In addition to these approved regenerative therapies, there are close to 350 clinical trials underway investigating the use of umbilical cord blood and umbilical cord tissue for stem cell transplantation, and this number promises to steadily increase.
 Cord blood stem cells are approved for numerous types of malignancies, anemias, inherited metabolic disorders and deficiencies of the immune system.
 The majority of cord blood transplants to date have been performed in patients younger than 18 years; however, advancements in regenerative medicine show promise for all ages.
 See all the diseases currently being treated.

 Current trials show promise for cord blood in the treatment of strokes, heart disease, diabetes and more.
 Umbilical cord–derived stem cells, meanwhile, are undergoing clinical trials for the treatment of multiple sclerosis, sports-related injuries and various neurodegenerative diseases including ALS (known also as Lou Gehrig’s disease) and Alzheimer’s.

 Cord blood and cord tissue stem cells are currently undergoing clinical trials for a variety of diseases including ones once thought untreatable: